damianperera/deno-starter/README.md

 ```
 ## Getting Started
 ### Creating a new REST Endpoint
-Using this boilerplate your starting point for a REST endpoint would be the `controllers` directory.
+When using this boilerplate your starting point for a REST endpoint would be the `controllers` directory.

 ```
 - controllers